04-01-2008: May Natural Gas: Cost of Storage Works Against Long Positions

 Commitment 1

 In the chart below, the yellow line is the futures price, read on the right axis.
 All other colors are read on the left axis.
-Red is small speculators.
-Green is large speculators.
-Blue is commercials.
-Large speculators with the best track record are getting increasingly-long.
+Blue is small speculators.
+Red is large speculators.
+Green is commercials.
+Large speculators with the best track record are getting increasingly-long with the exception of a most recent slight blip downward.

 Commitment 2